choojun/choojun.github.io/wsl_hadoop_hive.md

 $ source ~/.bashrc
 ~~~

-4. Configure Hive to Use Local/Network Derby by changing the property values
+4. Configure the Hive to use Local/Network Derby by changing the following property values
 ~~~xml
 <property>
   <name>javax.jdo.option.ConnectionURL</name>